OleHolmNielsen/Niflheim_system/Slurm_configuration.rst

      systemctl restart slurmctld
      clush -ba systemctl restart slurmd

-Here we have used :ref:`Slurm_operations/#clustershell` to run the command on all nodes.
+Here we have used :ref:`ClusterShell` to run the command on all nodes.
 One **must not** make a ``scontrol reconfig`` during this process!

 .. _bug_15470: https://bugs.schedmd.com/show_bug.cgi?id=15470